A low-pressure approach to daily wellness

 Pack a simple snack

-And some days, it might help you stay steady when life feels chaotic:
+And some days, it might help you stay anchored when life feels chaotic:

 Next time you reach for your phone, pause for a two-minute stretch